 | The students assisted the teacher. | Vidyarthīharule shikshaklaī sahayog gare. | विद्यार्थीहरूले शिक्षकलाई सहयोग गरे। |

+Practice Task: Reflection: Which sentences feel most relevant to your life?
+How would you modify them to describe your own experiences?
 Create five new sentences using the vocabulary words.
 Try to express ideas about nature, education, or helping others.
+Record yourself speaking these sentences aloud, listening for natural pronunciation, intonation, and conversational rhythm.